decretist/Dissertation/Chapter0/chapter0.md

-whether MALLET could surface more such topics, by topic modeling the first and second parts of the vulgate *Decretum*, topic modeling the first recension, and seeing what topics were left when the first recension topics were subtracted from the vulgate topics.
-While simple in concept, this proved prohibitively difficult in practice.[^13]
+whether MALLET could surface more such topics, by topic modeling the first and second parts of the vulgate *Decretum*, topic modeling the first recension, and seeing what topics were left when the first recension topics were subtracted from the vulgate topics.[^13] While simple in concept, this proved prohibitively difficult in practice.[^14]

 In July 2013, I was working at MITH, and following the DH 2013 conference at University of Nebraska-Lincoln out of general interest